 Under most programs, the student does not pay tuition and fees at the time of registration, but will have anticipated aid placed onto the student account based on the estimated amount of coverage from the VA.
 This applies primarily to Chapter 31 and 33 benefit recipients.

 Veterans with service-connected disabilities may qualify for educational benefits under Chapter 31.
 Applicants for this program are required to submit to the Department of Veterans Affairs a letter of acceptance from the college they wish to attend.
-Upon meeting the requirements, the Department of Veterans Affairs will assign a case manager who will issue a signed Authorization for Education (VA Form 22-1905), which must be presented to the Office of the University Registrar after registering for course work.
-The form can be scanned and e-mailed to firstname.lastname@example.org.
+Upon meeting the requirements, the Department of Veterans Affairs will assign a case manager who will issue an electronic authorization form directly to NYU’s VA School Certifying Official (SCO) that serves course approval for the veteran and assurance that the VA will cost the cost of tuition and fees.

 Basic Allowance for Housing (BAH) is usually sent directly to veterans by the VA; students must be enrolled at a rate of more than half time to qualify for this benefit, and must be enrolled full time to receive the full monthly BAH rate.
 Veterans and eligible dependents should contact the Office of the University Registrar each term for which they desire certification of enrollment.
 Students eligible for BAH will only receive this benefit if their enrollment is certified with the VA each term.